Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers

-This work paves the way for realizing quantum information processing tasks utilizing these motional states.
-A natural extension of our work is to use the full bosonic degree of freedom to implement quantum error correction schemes~\cite{Gottesman2001,Fluhmann2019}, or to study lattice gauge theories~\cite{Jordan2014,Macridin2022}.
+\textbf{Outlook} This work paves the way for realizing quantum information processing tasks utilizing motional states in optical tweezers.
+Erasure-correction cooling can systematically outperform idealized sideband cooling, and can be applied to many other quantum platforms, including alkali and molecular species trapped in optical tweezers~\cite{SM} or optical lattices, as well as ion-based systems~\cite{Lee2023}.
+By coherently manipulating the resultant pure motional states, a wide array of tasks can be accomplished, such as mid-circuit readout and mid-circuit erasure detection, and including for optical qubits.
+Combined with entangling operations, complex hyper-entangled states over multiple internal degrees of freedom can be formed with applications in hyper-parallel quantum computation~\cite{Ren2014,Deng2017}, entanglement purification~\cite{Deng2017,Hu2021}, superdense coding~\cite{Hu2018,Graham2015}, or to measure non-trivial quantities such as Rényi entropy or fidelity overlaps via two-copy interference protocols~\cite{Pichler2016}.
+Given the long-lived nature of the motional entanglement, one could perform quantum computation tasks in the spin degree of freedom, and quantum memory tasks on the motional degree of freedom.
+This control is extensible to multiple motional axes, and to the full bosonic degree of freedom to implement quantum error correction schemes~\cite{Gottesman2001,Fluhmann2019}, or to study lattice gauge theories~\cite{Jordan2014,Macridin2022}.
+Control over the bosonic degree of freedom could be further extended through coherent manipulation of trap position and depth, utilizing trap anharmonicity~\cite{Grochowski2023}.
 Furthermore, the mid-circuit readout and motion entanglement described here could be combined to perform ancilla-based detection and quantum error correction codes~\cite{Andersen2019,Shor1995,Knill1996}.
 Finally, the controlled entanglement of the motion of atoms separated at mesoscopic distances could lead to entanglement-enhanced tests of short-length gravitational effects~\cite{Tino2021}.

 \theequation{S\arabic{equation}} \thefigure{S\arabic{figure}}